Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 5) Track the pattern

-If vomiting happens more than occasionally, keep quick notes on time, food, speed of eating, what came up, and any other symptoms.
+If vomiting happens more than occasionally, keep quick notes on time, food, pace of eating, what came up, and any other symptoms.

-One vomit episode can be a small bump, especially if your cat stays bright, breathes normally, and keeps water down.
+One mild vomiting episode can sometimes be a small bump, especially if your cat stays bright, breathes normally, and keeps water down.
 But repeated vomiting is your sign to act sooner, not later.
 You do not need to diagnose the cause at home.
 Your job is to notice the pattern, protect hydration, and respond quickly when red flags show up.

 10) FAQ